prithajnath/stackoverflow_analysis/README.md

     bigquery:social-computing-436902:stackexchange.posts
    ```

-   If this doesn't work, we can look some other options (Spark?)
+   If this doesn't work, we can look at other options (Spark?)

 ## EDA workflow